ironmanyu/serving_fluids/README.md

-# This repo is for the project 'Serving fluids'
+# This repo is for the project 'serving fluids'
 This project is a demo of the Fetch Mobile Manipulator acting as a waiter by serving beverages.

 ## Installation Instructions